Want to try CBD oil, but worried it might taste like dirt?

 CBD Oil with No Taste

 If you choose our higher 1,000 mg concentration in the natural flavor, then you can expect a slight botanical flavor, but it’s still very easy to stomach.
 There are even multiple flavor options available in our 1000mg concentration to increase palatability!

 Choose Flavored CBD Oil to Mask the Earthiness

 Royal CBD comes in three flavor varieties: natural (unflavored), mint, and citrus.
-While our natural, unflavored version is subtle and not bitter at all, we also understand that some people don’t want any earthiness in their mouth.
+While our natural, unflavored version is subtle and not bitter at all, we also understand that some people don’t want any earthiness in their mouths.
 Our mint and citrus flavors are light and refreshing.

 Combining CBD Oil with Food or Drinks